Simultaneous Quantization and Reduction of Constrained Systems: Quantization Using the Extended Stationary Action Principle

 where $A_c$ is the classical action.
 Quantum theory can be derived~\cite{Yang2023, Yang2024} through a variation approach to extremize such a functional quantity, $\delta A_t=0$.
 In the classical limit $\hbar \to 0$, $A_t \to A_c$, and extremization recovers classical dynamics.
 For $\hbar \neq 0$, the contribution of $I_f$ must be retained, and this information metric becomes the source of quantum behavior.
 These considerations may be summarized as\footnote{Over its development \cite{Yang2023, Yang2024, Yang2025, Yang2025_2}, the principle has been referred to by various names, including the principle of least observability and the extended principle of least action.
 These changes reflect a progressively refined understanding of its content.} \begin{displayquote} \emph{\textbf{Extended Stationary Action Principle} -- The dynamics of a quantum system extremize the action functional defined in (\ref{totalAction}).} \end{displayquote}

 Within this framework, the quantization of a classical system proceeds through the following five steps:

-\begin{itemize} \item \textbf{Step I} Write down the classical Lagrangian for the system to be quantized. \item \textbf{Step II} Perform a canonical transformation to obtain the Hamilton-Jacobi equation with the generating function $S$.
-Introduce a probability density $\rho$ for an ensemble of systems and compute the classical action $A_c$ for the ensemble. \item \textbf{Step III} Apply the extended stationary action principle for an infinitesimal short time step.
+\begin{itemize} \item \textbf{Step I} Write down the classical Lagrangian for the system to be quantized. \item \textbf{Step II} Apply the extended stationary action principle for an infinitesimal short time step.
 Define the relative entropy between the transition probability induced by vacuum fluctuations and a uniform reference distribution.
 The variation of the total action \eqref{totalAction} yields the transition probability density of the vacuum fluctuation.
-From the probability density, the variance of vacuum fluctuations can be computed. \item \textbf{Step IV} Apply the extended stationary action principle again for a period of time to extract the dynamic equation for the ensemble.
+From the probability density, the variance of vacuum fluctuations can be computed. \item \textbf{Step III} Perform a canonical transformation to obtain the Hamilton-Jacobi equation with the generating function $S$.
+Introduce a configuration space for an ensemble of systems with probability density $\rho$.
+Compute the classical action $A_c$ for the ensemble. \item \textbf{Step IV} Apply the extended stationary action principle again for a period of time to extract the dynamic equation for the ensemble.
 The relative entropy between the distributions with and without fluctuations for the period of time $t\in\{0, T\}$ contributes an additional term $I_f$ in the total action $A_t$. \item \textbf{Step V} Carry out the variation over $A_t$ with respect to $\rho$ and $S$ resulting in two differential equations for the dynamics of $\rho$ and $S$.
-Defining the wave function $\Psi = \sqrt{\rho}, e^{iS/\hbar}$, these equations combine to obtain the Schrödinger equation. \end{itemize} Steps~I and II remain within the classical domain, while quantization begins at Step~III.
+Defining the wave function $\Psi = \sqrt{\rho}, e^{iS/\hbar}$, these equations combine to obtain the Schrödinger equation. \end{itemize} Steps~I and III remain within the classical domain, while quantization occurs in Steps II and IV by applying the same extended stationary action principle.
+Step V is mostly mathematical calculation.
 This framework has been successfully applied to derive a series of quantum theories, including non-relativistic quantum mechanics~\cite{Yang2023}, electron spin theory~\cite{Yang2025}, scalar and fermionic field theories~\cite{Yang2024, Yang2025_2}.